portalsoup/synchronex/README.md

 ### Example

-To use this schema, create an HCL configuration file (e.g., `setup_home.nex.hcl`) with the desired settings and run it.
+To use this schema, create an HCL configuration file (e.g., `setup_zsh.nex.hcl`) with the desired settings and run it.

 ```sh
 make